 Of course, cable TV comes with various fees as well, including broadcast fees, but they are usually unavoidable no matter which provider you choose.

-6. How to Bundle TV and Internet to Save Money
+6. Bundling Cable TV and Internet Can Save Money

 Bundling is not only about convenience.
 Sure, keeping your services on one bill is nice, but there are even more perks when bundling.
 Customers can usually save money each month by bundling together their TV and internet plans, including with Spectrum.